CragglesG/WebScript/README.md

 google.get([YOUR_HEADERS_HERE])
 ```

-## Structure
+## Implementation Details
 This information is mostly for those who would like to contribute to WebScript but are not sure about how the underlying code works.
 It assumes a basic understanding of how programming languages are made in general.
-There are some comments throughout the code to help you to understand it.
+There are some comments throughout WebScript's code to help you to understand it.

 WebScript recognises the following tokens:

 ( ) { } [ ] . , : | ! && == !=== > >= < <= + - * \ `EOF` `Keyword` `Identifier` `String` `Number`

+WebScript recognises the following as keywords:

+prepare, as, type, prep, has, func, needs, return, loop, through, while, if, elif, else

+WebScript's AST contains the following nodes:

+Literal, Array, Var, Binary, Func, Return, For, While, Conditional, Set, Struct, Instance, Call, Get, Unary

 <br><br><br><br><br><br><br>